snenyl/realtime-pose-estimation/README.md

 A total of 1900 pallet holes annotations have been manually annotated, refereed to as voids, split into 1261 training and 639 validation annotations for training.
-The ML algorithm manage to detect pallet holes, however with a very low confidence bellow 1%, as shown in Figure 7.8.
+The ML algorithm manage to detect pallet holes, however with a very low confidence bellow 1%, as shown in [Figure 3](#figure_3).
 [CVAT support auto labeling with OpenVINO](https://openvinotoolkit.github.io/cvat/docs/manual/advanced/automatic-annotation/) that speed up the labeling process to make the model more confident.

 [//]: # (Since the pallet void dataset only contain)